datacarpentry/sql-ecology-lesson/episodes/03-sql-joins.md

 Often, we need to combine elements from separate tables into a single tables or queries for analysis and visualization.
 A JOIN is a means for combining columns from multiple tables by using values common to each.

-The JOIN clause combined with ON is used to combine fields from separate tables.
+The JOIN keyword combined with ON is used to combine fields from separate tables.

-The `JOIN` clause on its own will result in a cross product, where each row in the first table is paired with each row in the second table.
+A `JOIN` clause on its own will result in a cross product, where each row in the first table is paired with each row in the second table.
 Usually this is not what is desired when combining two tables with data that is related in some way.